WXYT-FM: 1970s hits (1994–1997)

-Rock (1997-1998)
+Rock (1997–1998)

-On February 3, 1997, Imus' show moved to AM sister WXYT 1270, making room for The Howard Stern Show.
-WYST switched its format to active rock, as "97ROCK" (later taking the call letters WKRK and the on-air identifier "97-1 K-Rock" in June of that year).
+On February 3, 1997, Imus in the Morning moved to AM sister WXYT, making room for The Howard Stern Show.
+WYST switched its format to active rock, as "97ROCK" (later taking the call letters WKRK-FM and the on-air identifier "97-1 K-Rock" in June of that year).
 Competing with WRIF (Detroit's other active rock station), "K-Rock" caught the ears of fans of harder rock and metal.
 However, K-Rock's penchant for making fun of WRIF, mostly for long stretches between songs, turned off many a listener just as quickly.
 Ratings continued to be less than impressive.

-Hot talk (1998-2007)
+Hot talk (1998–2007)

 On August 31, 1998, WKRK repositioned itself as "Extreme Radio" with its format evolving toward hot talk.

 By March 1999, the majority of the station's music programming on weekdays was gone and the station soon took on the name "97-1: Detroit's FM Talk Station".
 This was later changed to simply "97.1 FM Talk".
 During this period it carried syndicated talk shows such as Loveline, The Tom Leykis Show, and Mancow's Morning Madhouse, as well as local shows.
 WKRK relaunched as "Live 97.1" in May 2003.
 In August 2004, WKRK became the flagship radio station for the Detroit Lions.

 In October 2005, WKRK added the "Free FM" identifier being used by CBS Radio on many of its hot-talk properties across the country.
 Once Howard Stern left for Sirius Satellite Radio on January 3, 2006, WKRK began airing Rover's Morning Glory in morning drive.
 Rover continued as the morning show until September 2006, when low ratings led to a switch to the syndicated Opie and Anthony.